maayarosama/Web_Components/tutorial.md

     Result:
     ![](img/stores.gif)

-One of the main reason svelte is used in developing our [weblets](https://play.grid.tf/#/) is components can be used as standalone packages that work anywhere.
+One of the main reasons svelte is used in developing our [weblets](https://play.grid.tf/#/) is that components can be used as standalone packages that work anywhere.

 ## To build your own weblet, you need to:
 - Choose your own solution
 - Prepare the docker image
 - Prepare the Flist
-- Create a a weblet
+- Create a weblet
 - Set the solution provider

 ### 1. Choose your own solution